Earn community service hours, build your resume, give your time and talents to build the nonprofit and create a stronger, healthier St. Louis!

 616 N Skinker in the Loop District

-Teens learn as they help to build the nonprofit.
-Guest artists, arts workshops, film and media studies, read aloud, resume writing, the art of business, open studio, photography, story collecting, storytelling, videography, music, games, mentors, and more!
+Young artists and business enthusiasts 16-24 years old learn as they help to build the nonprofit.
+Guest artists, arts workshops, hip hop, beat making, film and media studies, read aloud, resume writing, the art of business, open studio, photography, story collecting, storytelling, videography, music, games, mentors, and more!

 Fill out the form at the bottom of the page!

 16-24 YEAR OLDS

 Participate in The WHY of MY City, a multi-media artistic project based on St. Louis neighborhood heroes.

 If you like to write poetry, spoken word, or hip hop you have an opportunity to earn a youth stipend of up to $250.

 To learn more call 314-899-9001 or email email@example.com.